How to keep up productivity for homeworkers | Moorepay

 Productivity during home working

 Since the government encouraged employees to work from home where possible during the pandemic, many employers have adopted remote or hybrid working for good.
-But how do you ensure working from home remains productive as the novelty wears off?
+But how do you ensure working from home remains productive now that the novelty has worn off?

 How can employers encourage the productivity of their remote workforce as time goes on?
 Here are the top recommendations from our HR experts.